cf7/cf7/docs/spy_dev_process.md

 ### Deployment

-Our plan was to deploy with Heroku, but unfortunately, we never made it to deployment.
-The semester ended and our department required that we spend our last semester working on a solo project.
-A majority of our team's developers lost interest as soon as they graduated.
+Our plan was to deploy with Heroku . . . but unfortunately, we never made it to deployment.
+The semester ended and our department required students to spend their last semester working on a solo project, so a majority of our team's developers lost interest and left.
 I spent the final months of school writing a test harness for the app, converting some of its pages to ReactJS, and onboarding underclassmen and external freelancers who might be interested in carrying the project further.

-In the end, the project was never completed, but the staff at SPY were so inspired by our effort that they used our work and insights to apply for a grant for a company to develop the system for them.
+In the end, the project was never completed, but the staff at SPY were so inspired by our effort that they used our work and insights to apply for a grant for a private company to develop the system for them.

 I learned a great many lessons from this project.
 Above all, it peaked my interest in the affects of human organizing on resulting technologies.
 (This is partly why I went off to get my masters degree to learn about the social realities that structure our technological infrastructure.)